catamuscalu/analyticsSimulator/README.md

   - the format of the output (dashboard) should be simple text

   - account for an optimal speed of ingestion from multiple sources of data
+  - use the given simulation-input.csv input to test your simulation, considering that the test data has the following format: offset in seconds since start of simulation, event type, user_id, session_id